benemana/Bike-Store-Analysis-SQL-Tableau/README.md

 # Bike-Store-Analysis-SQL-Tableau

-Analysis of revenues for a bike store, done in SQL and Tableau.
+Analysis of revenues for a bike store, done in SQL, Excel and Tableau.

 Main steps: